Partial Domain Adaptation without Domain Alignment: A Theoretical Analysis for Domain Adaptation

 \section{A Theoretical Analysis for Domain Adaptation}

 Current theoretical works on domain adaptation encourages domain alignment in solving domain adaptation \cite{ben2010theory,ben2007analysis}.
-Unfortunately, it is often hard to obtain an 'ideal' alignment in domain adaptation.
-To find a relatively simpler alternative, we now attempt to generate a novel generalization error bound for solving domain adaptation.
+Unfortunately, it is often hard to obtain an ideal alignment in domain adaptation, due to the large domain shifts and the un-identical label space.
+To find a relatively simpler alternative, we now attempt to derive a novel generalization error bound for solving the partial domain adaptation.